Non wetting soil in lawns

 - How long it takes for a droplet of water to penetrate the soil surface

 With the glorious thunder storm we had this week accompanied by around 5-10mm of rain, it's a good time to test how well your soil absorbs water.
 You can test this yourself by going out onto your lawn with a trowel and dig out a small 100mm core from a green area in your lawn and another from a brown area.
 (If there are no green areas, just take a single sample from a dead or dying area).
 Firstly, do a visual check – If the green sample has moist soil and the brown sample has dry soil, you know you have a non wetting soil problem since the whole are was doused with the same amount of rain.
 A secondary check is to apply a drop or two of water to the side of a dry soil sample.
 If it takes more than 5 seconds to penetrate, then this would confirm you have a problem.

 How do you treat it?

-The best way to treat non wetting soils in a domestic lawn is with liquid wetting agents (not solid wetting agents) Liquid wetting agents do a couple of things – they help break down the waxy organic residues and they also coat the soil in an agent which makes the soil much more receptive to holding onto water molecules.
-In that way they treat the soil.
+The best way to treat non wetting soils in a domestic lawn is with liquid wetting agents (not solid wetting agents) Liquid wetting agents do a couple of things – they help break down the waxy organic residues and they break the surface tension of the water, allowing it to penetrate into the soil.
 Unfortunately, you can’t really solve water repellent issues in soil indefinitely, you can only ever treat them.
 Wetting agents don’t last very long in the soil and you will find that in time, they need to be re-applied.
 The good news is that they are cheap to buy and available at most hardware stores.
 An interesting aside is that there are many types of wetting agents, some lasting longer than others and some having the ability to actually store water in the soil – but that’s the topic for another blog!